apptainer/singularity-userdocs/key_commands.rst

     Remember that running that same command but with sudo privilege, will give you a totally different list since it will be the correspondent keystore from user ``root``

-After this, you can just simply import the key you need to import just by adding the exact location to the file, let's say you own a gpg key file named ``pinkie-pie.asc`` which is a secret GPG key you want to import.
+After this, you can simply import the key you need by adding the exact location to the file, let's say you own a gpg key file named ``pinkie-pie.asc`` which is a secret GPG key you want to import.
 Then you will just need to run the following command to import your key:

 .. code-block:: Singularity